-About the PECS Generation 4 contract
+Welcome to the new PECS Generation 4 contract!

 The new PECS Generation 4 contract secures Serco's delivery to the Ministry of Justice for a further 10 years and means that we will be welcoming a number of new colleagues into the J&I family as a result.
 One significant difference to the contract is that we will be delivering the Children & Young Persons Service which is no longer a standalone service previously known as the YJB Contract but is now incorporated within the PECS Contract.
 The Youth Custody Service (YCS) have commissioned the service through the Ministry of Justice and they are keen for Serco and GeoAmey to be aligned in their ways of working.
 We will welcome Escort Custody Officers (ECOs) from GeoAmey but we will need to train more as well as dual badging some PCO’s so that they can work with adults and children.

 - An expanded geographical area which covers the South, South West and South East.

 - Increased number of vehicle bases and Courts

 - New Operational Control Centre (OCC) furnished and secured in line with Serco specifications

 - Innovative technology to support staff and prisoners in our care

 - Brand new fleet of 3, 6 and 12 cellular vehicles meeting the rigorous standards expected by the MoJ

 - New improved Business Continuity Plans

 - Mentoring and Training for newly recruited staff